 Bristol Strategy has done what I like to call "Inbound Marketing Rescues."
 A business leader intuitively likes Inbound Marketing because it is prescriptive, targeted and measurable.
 But if they are not experiencing the results they expected, many seek third-party experts like Bristol to help them diagnose what's wrong.

-Let’s review the most common problems businesses experience with Inbound Marketing and how to solve them
+Dave describes the 7 common problems with inbound marketing and how to solve them in this video.

 Difficulty with audience engagement is a challenge many brands experience.
 About 77% of agencies say poor website user experience is one of the biggest weakness for their clients.
 When you have poor user experience, you’ll see signs like a high bounce rate and depending on how well each page tells your brand story, you will also see a low time on page.